erizov/Professor/semester_07/lecture_43_ci_cd_advanced/infrastructure_as_code/school.en.md

 ## Simple Explanation

-Infrastructure As Code is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Infrastructure as Code (IaC) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used